 desktop GIS software applications including ArcMap, ArcCatalog, and

 - ArcSDE Connection (restricted access): Use Esri desktop- or server-based clients to view images or serve data via your ArcIMS site.
-Contact the GIS Support Specialists to determine eligibility for this service.
+Contact UITS GIS to determine eligibility for this service.

 IU's RDC undergoes scheduled maintenance on the first Tuesday of each